-I love these easy Graham Cracker Gingerbread House Votives ~ I make a new batch every year with the kids!
+I love these easy Graham Cracker Gingerbread House Votives ~ this is an easy holiday craft that I do every year with the kids!

 The whole family can join in on these, just be sure to clear a wide section of the kitchen or dining room table for the project.
 Each house is made from just 5 graham cracker squares…it couldn’t be easier.
 Each of the squares is coated with a layer of royal icing, assembled with a little more icing, and decorated with candy and other edibles.
 The royal icing dries hard and ‘cements’ the houses together.
 Don’t worry about being precise, the rustic look is part of the charm.